 In Nepal, parliamentary and provincial elections scheduled for late 2022 are set to determine the government for the next five years and will also shape the future of the legal and regulatory environment for the media.
-The current trend of media-related laws constricting free and its propensity to criminalise free speech - an admission made by Bangladesh's Law Minister himself - the authorities promised to enact a Data Protection Act.
-However, the proposed draft contains vague terminology and gives the government arbitrary power to penalise users of the digital space.
+The current trend of media-related laws constricting free speech in Nepal is leading to an environment of self-censorship; one that is being fiercely challenged by Nepal's defiant and robust media collective.